dmlc/HalideIR/README.md

     range(begin, end) in both c++ and python
 - Add a more flexible RTTI and dynamic dispatch support, see src/tvm/ir_node.h
   - IRFunctor allows plugin of new IR Node more easily, without chaning interface
+- Remove Scope in Substitute to check name conflicts because we use variable pointer matching
+- Add Expr&/Stmt& to visit interface in the IRVisitor and IRMutator